rajat-0206/projectpython.github.io/README.md

     original : from .async import process_pool
     after changing: from .asyncn import process_pool

+5. Add your email and password on line number 180.

-5. Now come to root of the project and run the project by following command.
+6. Now come to root of the project and run the project by following command.
     ```
     python "Jumble Juggle.py"
     ```